fstrozzi/bioruby-pipengine/README.md

 In the example above, the step includes two command lines, one for cuffcompare and the other for cuffdiff.
 Cuffcompare requires the transcripts.gtf for each sample, while Cuffdiff requires the BAM file for each sample, plus the output of Cuffcompare.

-So the two command lines need two different outputs from the same set of samples, therefore two **groups** keywords are defined as well as two placeholders ```<groups1>``` and ```<groups2>```
+So the two command lines need two different kind of files as input from the same set of samples, therefore two **groups** keywords are defined as well as two placeholders ```<groups1>``` and ```<groups2>```

-Once the step has been defined in the pipeline YAML, pipengine must be invoked using the **-g** parameter, to specify the samples that should be grouped together by this step:
+Once the step has been defined in the pipeline YAML, PipEngine must be invoked using the **-g** parameter, to specify the samples that should be grouped together by this step:

 ```shell
 pipengine -p pipeline.yml -g SampleA,SampleB SampleC,SampleB
 ```

-Note that the use of commas is not casual, since the **-g** parameter takes the sample names and underneath it will combine the sample name, with the 'groups' keywords and then it will substitute back the command line by keeping the samples in the same order as provided with the **-g**.
+Note that the use of commas is not casual, since the **-g** parameter specifies not only which samples should be used for this step, but also how they should be organized on the corresponding command line.
+The **-g** parameter takes the sample names and underneath it will combine the sample name with the 'groups' keywords and then it will substitute back the command line by keeping the samples in the same order as provided with the **-g**.

 The above command line will be translated, for the **cuffdiff** command line in the following: